MicrosoftDocs/Viva/Viva/insights/org-team-insights/org-insights.md

 When you first open the report page, only three lines load on the trend graph: **Your whole organization**, **Peer organizations**, and the reporting hierarchy you're part of (for example, **Emily Braun's organization**).

 To add more organizations to your trend graph, select the eye icon under **Show trend**.
-The trend graph only supports 50 organizations.
+The trend graph only supports 20 organizations.
+To protect individual privacy, we don't show organizational insights if your organization is smaller than the minimum group size.

 You can sort by any of the headers in the **Groups within your organization** table.
 For example, to sort by the number of people who were active on Teams or Outlook for that week, select the **Active count** header.